Dynamite321/SJTU-EI228-Control-Car-by-OPENCV/README.md

 ### Image Thinning & Corner Detection

 Thin the path in the binary image to the width of one pixel.
+Then we use corner detection to represent the path.

 ![4](./img/4.png)